fabhed/validator-endpoint/docs/cli.md

 **Arguments**:

-* `QUERY`: The api key to delete.
+* `QUERY`: The API key to delete.
 Can be specified by either the key or its numerical id.  [required]

 **Options**: